Media basics

 MediaLooks MultiFormat

 Wincaps Q4 has an alternative to Direct Show and QuickTime support, using MediaLooks MultiFormat for the indexing and playback of media files if required.
 MediaLooks supports the same formats as the Offline Media option, and will also support some extra formats for playback, the playback of these formats cannot be granted so we recommend testing different transcoding techniques for new formats.
-The formats that we do not offically support but may also work with Medialooks are:
+The formats that we do not officially support but may also work with Medialooks are:

 Note: As stated, we have not been able to test out these formats.
 Please also note that the same restrictions as mentioned in the overview regarding resolution etc may still be relevant with these formats.